TIAGOOOLIVEIRA/Master-HighPerformanceComputing-UniversidadSantiagoCompostela_code_cuda-mpi-omp/advanced_parallelprogramming/assignement_loadbalancing_tree_parallel/README.md

     Memory contention and atomic synchronization bottlenecks

-Takeaway: For highly unbalanced trees, an actor-style batching system with intelligent load distribution (via task queues) performs more consistently across architectures.
-Hybrid strategies combining OpenMP and TBB offer promising directions for scalable performance — especially when combined with dynamic work allocation and profiling feedback.
+Since the tree is highly unbalanced, it is a valid assumption that an actor-style batching system with intelligent load distribution (via task queues, for instance) performs more consistently across architectures.
+Also hybrid strategies combining OpenMP and TBB offer promising directions for scalable performance — especially when combined with dynamic work allocation and profiling feedback.

 ## Future work
-The results in the interactive investigation or fine-tuning process shows that by adding parallelism without proper orchestration or load balancing does not guarantee performance—especially on highly irregular data structures like unbalanced trees.
-Adopting a pure Actor Model approach can bring architectural clarity and adaptive concurrency.
+The results collected in the fine-tuning evaluation process show that by adding parallelism without proper orchestration or load balancing does not guarantee higher performance, especially on highly irregular data structures like unbalanced trees.
+Good assumption is that a pure Actor Model approach can bring architectural clarity and adaptive concurrency.

+- References for Load Balancing Strategies
-•Dynamic Load Balancing of Unbalanced Computations Using Message Passing •Data-parallel load balancing strategies
+  - Dynamic Load Balancing of Unbalanced Computations Using Message Passing
+  - Data-parallel load balancing strategies
-•Strategies for Dynamic Load Balancing on Highly Parallel Computers •Parallel Programming and High-Performance Computing Part 6: Dynamic Load Balancing •Dynamic Load Balancing Strategies for Parallel Computers •Distributed dynamic load balancing for task parallel programming
+  - Strategies for Dynamic Load Balancing on Highly Parallel Computers
+  - Parallel Programming and High-Performance Computing Part 6: Dynamic Load Balancing
+  - Dynamic Load Balancing Strategies for Parallel Computers
+  - Distributed dynamic load balancing for task parallel programming

 ### Actor Model (Actor Model Architecture Proposal for Tree Traversal)
+For the brevity, in the following a schema to be used for implementing the Actor Model in this application.

+For a pure Actor Model implementation, changes in the core architecture should be done.

+Nevertheless, hybrid parallelism would also benefit for local loops leveraging TBB, OpenMP also std::threads for a lock-free/optimistic approach.

 ```text
 +-------------------------+